 Pet owners may also need to pay more based on where they live in Texas.
 For example, residents of large metropolitan areas like Dallas - Fort Worth, may pay up to $10 more per month to cover their pet, than in some other Texas cities like San Angelo or El Paso.
 Note that pet insurance companies may charge more for medical conditions that may be hereditary for the breed of pet.

 Pet insurance for reptiles in Texas averages $7-$15 per month, based on the age of the pet and the selected coverage, while pet insurance for Texas birds averages $8-$12 monthly.
 Make sure to comparison shop all the quotes you get.

-If you have multiple pets, you may be able to get a multi pet discount, by insuring them all under the same plan.
+If you have multiple pets, you may be able to get a multi pet discount, by insuring them all under the same plan (package policy).
 Multiple pet discounts offered by pet insurers, usually range between 10% and 15%.

 Pet insurance in Texas allows pet owners to make medical decisions based on their pet’s health needs and not the financial cost.
 Getting pet insurance for your dog or cat is essential because it helps provide health coverage at any time.
 Pet insurance removes the financial burden in case of any medical emergencies.
 Having pet insurance means you can give your pet the best medical care while saving money and avoiding unexpected and expensive veterinary bills.
 As a last resort, pet insurance helps avoid situations where your pet might have to be put down because you can not afford treatment.